symfony-doge/event/README.md

 ### DefaultListener

 [DefaultListener](default_listener.go) acts like a subscriber that receives and process events (i.e. messages in context of pubsub pattern) from multiple publishers.
-It listens a channel wrapped by [listenerSession](listener_session.go).
+It listens a channel wrapped by [ROListenerSession](ro_listener_session.go).

 ## See also